WoltjenLab/MHcut/README.md

 - *-minLnhm* the minimum length of nested MH to be considered in the nested MH check.
 Default is `3`.
 - *-2fls* report results for both flank configurations instead of the one with strongest MH.
 - *-noShift* use input coordinates without trying to shift the variant to find the best MH.
+- *-restart* will check for existing output files and continue from the variant (useful when long jobs hit walltime).